 Majorelle Garden & Museum Photos

 If you love fashion, you can’t miss a visit to Majorelle Garden and Yves the Saint Laurent Museum.
-But, keep in mind, it is a popular place in Marrakech, and be prepared for long lines, crowds, and selfie stick toting fashionistas.
+But, keep in mind, it is a popular place in Marrakech, be prepared for long lines, crowds, and selfie stick toting fashionistas.

 Address: Jardin Majorelle, Avenue Yacoub el Mansour, Marrakesh, Morocco